coin-or/GAMSlinks/README.md

 The configure call also supports the VPATH feature, so one can compile the code in a different place than the one where the source code is located.

-The call to "make install" will also make the GAMS system aware of the solver interfaces that have been build.g
+The call to "make install" will also make the GAMS system aware of the solver interfaces that have been build.

 ## Usage / Documentation